Development Time and Predator-Prey Population Dynamics

 Fig. 2.
 John Reeve observing planthopper boundary behavior.

-This project involves my long-time collaborator, John Reeve (Fig. 2), and two fantastic mathematicians at Southern Illinois University, Dashun Xu and MingQing Xiao.
-The research is funded by a grant from NSF (Population and Community Ecology/Mathematical Biology).
+This project involved my long-time collaborator, John Reeve (Fig. 2), and two mathematicians at Southern Illinois University, Dashun Xu and MingQing Xiao.
+The research was funded by a grant from NSF (Population and Community Ecology/Mathematical Biology).

 Research Objectives